 The procedure takes around 1-4 hours.

-A liposuction operation may last for 1-4 hours.
-The doctor may use an epidural for treatments on the lower body - the anesthetic is injected into the epidural space surrounding the dura (fluid-filled sac) around the spine, partially numbing the abdomen and legs.
+An epidural may be used for treatments on the lower body.
+In this case, the anesthetic is injected into the epidural space surrounding the dura, or fluid-filled sac, around the spine.
+This partially numbs the abdomen and legs.

 A local anesthetic might be used when liposuction is done on very small areas.

 If the patient requires only local anesthesia, they might be asked to stand up during the procedure to ensure proper fat removal.

 Tumescent liposuction: Several liters of a saline solution with a local anesthetic (lidocaine) and a vessel-constrictor (epinephrine) are pumped below the skin in the area that is to be suctioned.
 The fat is suctioned, or sucked out, through small suction tubes.
 This is the most popular form of liposuction.

 Dry liposuction: No fluid is injected before the fat is removed.
 This method is seldom used today.
 There is a higher risk of bruising and bleeding.

 Ultrasound-assisted liposuction (UAL): Also known as ultrasonic liposuction, the cannula is energized with ultrasound.
 This makes the fat melt away on contact.
 The ultrasound vibrations burst the walls of the fat cells.
 This emulsifies, or liquified, the fat, making it easier to suction out.
 This method is suitable for fibrous areas, such as the male breast, back, and in areas where liposuction has been done before.

 After ultrasonic liposuction, suction-assisted liposuction is done to remove the liquefied fat.